Blog

 Portion Control Without Starving

 One of the biggest changes I made was learning to recognize appropriate portion sizes.
 It’s easy to overeat when restaurants serve plates meant for two or when my instinct says, “That looks about right.”
-Instead of measuring every gram, I use simple techniques like smaller plates, mindful chewing, and loading up on protein to keep me fuller for longer.
-I still enjoy the foods I love, but in amounts that support my goals.
+Learning to manage my portions was crucial.
+According to the American Journal of Clinical Nutrition, portion sizes have significantly increased over the past few decades, which is a trend that contributes to excessive calorie intake.

 Tracking Without Overthinking

 Calorie tracking doesn’t have to be obsessive, but it does have to be consistent.
-I keep it simple with a calorie-tracking app, logging meals with a rough estimate when necessary.
-I aim for accuracy without letting it take over my day.
-Knowing what goes into my body helps me stay on course and tweak things when progress stalls.
+I keep it simple with a calorie-tracking app like MyFitnessPal or Lose It!, logging meals with a rough estimate when necessary.
+Studies have shown that self-monitoring can effectively promote weight loss by helping individuals recognize their eating patterns (American Journal of Preventive Medicine).
+I aim for accuracy without letting it take over my day, recognizing that it’s okay to miss a meal or not have precise numbers every single time.

 The Burn: My Workout Strategy

 Diet alone isn’t enough—movement is key.
-My weekly routine includes a mix of **weight training, running, cycling, and high-intensity workouts** to ensure I’m not just cutting weight but building strength and endurance.
-I track my calorie burn to ensure I’m creating a sustainable deficit.
-Some days that means pushing harder in the gym; others, it’s as simple as walking more to keep my activity levels up.
+My weekly routine includes a mix of weight training, running, cycling, and high-intensity workouts to ensure I’m not just cutting weight but building strength and endurance.
+Research from the Journal of Applied Physiology has shown that incorporating strength training can positively affect your resting metabolic rate, helping burn more calories even while at rest.

 Making It Sustainable

 The real challenge isn’t starting a calorie deficit; it’s maintaining it without burning out.
-I focus on meal prep, allow flexibility for social events, and adjust my intake based on performance and recovery.
-Some weeks, my deficit is more aggressive, while other times, I prioritize maintenance.
-The key is consistency, not perfection.
+I focus on meal prep, allowing for flexibility for social events, and adjusting my intake based on performance and recovery needs.
+Sustainable weight loss is about finding habits that are maintainable over the long term.

 Portion control, calorie tracking, and movement aren’t magic tricks—they’re tools.
 Using them has helped me lose weight while keeping my energy and workouts strong.
 It’s a process that works when I commit to it.
+This approach isn’t about restriction; it’s about control.
+And that control?
+That’s what keeps me moving forward.